You are here

 Invitation to comment

-The Therapeutic Goods Administration (TGA) is seeking feedback on how personalised medical devices are regulated in Australia.
+The Therapeutic Goods Administration (TGA) sought feedback on how personalised medical devices are regulated in Australia.

 Over the past two decades, rapid advances in computing technology and materials science have driven exponential change in medical imaging technology, manufacturing technology, and (as a result) medical device technology.
 Advancing technology such as 3D printing is allowing more complex and, in some cases, higher risk medical devices to be manufactured for an individual patient, and is also allowing point of care manufacture of these personalised medical devices.